Kailinho/3004_Final_Project/README.md

     - Press the power button.
     - Select Adult or Child from the Combobox
     - Click on OK
+    - Apply the respective electrode pads to the patient depending on the patient type.
     - While performing CPR:
     	- Click on the CPR buttons to adjust the CPR quality
 - For testing: